Fox News Pollster Braun Research Reportedly Misrepresented Donald Trump Impeachment Poll

 The New York Post now reports that Fox News’ Princeton, New Jersey, pollster, Braun Research, underrepresented Republican and independent voters.
 According to the paper’s analysis, the poll consisted of 48 percent Democrat respondents, which differs from the actual breakdown of party affiliations — 31 percent Democrat, 29 percent Republican, and 38 percent independent.

-The NY Post reports that when the poll is weighted for actual part affiliation, the result would reveal 44.9 favoring impeachment and 44.4 percent opposing it.
+The NY Post reports that when the poll is weighted for actual party affiliation, the result would reveal 44.9 favoring impeachment and 44.4 percent opposing it.

 Trump is currently facing an impeachment probe for allegedly pressuring Ukraine President Volodymyr Zelensky to dig up dirt on former Vice President Joe Biden, his potential Democratic adversary in the 2020 presidential election.
 According to Trump, the inquiry is a partisan attack intended to undermine his presidency.
 CNN reports that Trump has even threatened to sue chairman of the House Intelligence Committee Adam Schiff and House Speaker Nancy Pelosi, who are both playing important roles in the probe.